Top 7 Reasons Your Acrylic Pours Are Cracking

 #6 Uneven Table

-Having a level table is sooo important!
+Having a flat table is sooo important!

 A level is this little tool you lay down on your painting surface to check whether or not your table is completely flat.